jimbaker/tagstr/september-update.md

 Too busy to read?
 Here's the top-line:

-- No more lazy evaluation
+- No more lazy evaluation of interpolations
 - No more tag functions, no more "tag"
 - Instead, a single `t` prefix which passes a `Template` to your function
 - `Template.source` which has the full-string